Tiffany Lights Up At Fontaine’s Fine & Decorative Arts Auction - Antiques And The Arts Weekly

 “Bidding was robust and there was a lot of action for the Tiffany,” said John Fontaine, chief executive officer and auctioneer.
 Tiffany continues to be a favorite among collectors, with the two top lots and many others selling online and over the phone during this live sale.

-The highest-selling of these lamps was the “Spider”table lamp, an unusually creepy design for Tiffany.
+The highest-selling of these lamps was the “Spider” table lamp, an unusually creepy design for Tiffany.
 Presented with a mushroom base, these two styles are typically paired together.
 Made in 1905 from green leaded glass and gilt bronze, the shade resembles an arachnid crouching over its web, but further inspection reveals an abstract form rather than a bronze spider.
 The lamp nonetheless caught $40,625.
 A similar lamp sold for just under $109,000 at Sotheby’s Dreaming in Glass: Masterworks by Tiffany Studios sale in 2019.

 Close behind this was another Tiffany table lamp, more typical of the studio and displaying a daffodil motif on its polychrome leaded glass shade and a slender, footed urn-like base crafted from patinaed bronze.
 Slightly smaller than the Spider, it sold for $37,500.
 The third lot was once more a table lamp from Tiffany; this time with a tulip motif on its shade and footed base decorated with spirals.
 This sold for $34,375.